Izu–Bonin–Mariana arc: Geology and composition of the westernmost Pacific plate

 Sediment cored at Ocean Drilling Program Site 1149 (see previous figure for location).
 Far right gives lithology and age, 3 columns show vertical variations of Calcium, Silicon, and Aluminum, indicators of relative carbonate, chert, and clay or ash.
 Modified from Plank et al. (2006).

 The figure above shows the typical sediments drilled at Ocean Drilling Program site 1149, east of the Izu–Bonin segment.
 The sediments drilled at ODP site 1149 are about 400 m thick and are as old as 134 million years.
 The sedimentary section is a typical pelagic stratigraphy, accumulated mostly in the Cretaceous but also in the last 7 million years (late Neogene) built on a basement of Early Cretaceous oceanic crust.
 The lowermost portion is carbonate and chert, the next layer is very chert-rich, the third layer is clay-rich.
 This is followed by a long depositional hiatus before sedimentation resumes ~6.5 Ma (Late Miocene), with deposition of volcanic ash, clay, and windblown dust.
 The stratigraphy east of the Mariana segment differs from that being subducted beneath the Izu–Bonin segment in having a much greater abundance of Early Cretaceous intra-plate volcanics and flood basalts.

-About 470m of oceanic crust was penetrated at ODP site 801C during Legs 129 and 185.
-These are typical mid-ocean ridge basalt that were affected by low-temperature hydrothermal alteration.
-This crust is overlain by a 3 m thick, bright yellow hydrothermal deposit and about 60 m of alkali olivine basalt, 157.4±0.5 Ma old (Pringle 1992).
+About 470 m of oceanic crust was penetrated at ODP site 801C during Legs 129 and 185.
+These are typical mid-ocean ridge basalts that were affected by low-temperature hydrothermal alteration.
+This crust is overlain by a 3 m thick, bright yellow hydrothermal deposit and about 60 m of alkali olivine basalt, 157.4±0.5 Ma old.